Last modified: July 24, 2022

 awk '/error/ {print NR, $0}' deduped.txt

-Filters are foundational components in the Unix philosophy of creating simple, modular tools that do one job and do it well.
+Filters are very important components in the Unix philosophy of creating simple, modular tools that do one job and do it well.
 When used effectively, they provide powerful text processing capabilities with just a few keystrokes.

 Challenges